 Self Guided Tour du Mont Blanc

-This Tour du Mont Blanc blog post will give you all the details you need to plan your self guided Tour du Mont Blanc adventure from our 6 day Tour du Mont Blanc itinerary, details on how to book the TMB refuges (and which are the best huts), the best time to hike the TMB trail & what conditions you’re likely to encounter.
+Our Tour du Mont Blanc blog post will give you all the details you need to plan your self guided Tour du Mont Blanc adventure from our half route 6 day Tour du Mont Blanc itinerary, details on how to book the TMB refuges (and which are the best huts!!), Tour du Mont Blanc tips, the best time to hike the TMB trail & what conditions you’re likely to encounter.

-We’ll be writing all about trekking Tour du Mont Blanc with kids, any pitfalls and how to avoid them, as well as transport options such as cable cars or valley shuttle buses that will help little legs make some of the tougher sections.
+We trekked the Tour du Mont Blanc with kids, so we can give advice to any families planning this trip as well as hikers wanting to shorten the standard daily stages into more leisurely sections.
+We know the pitfalls, how to avoid them, as well as giving lots of information on transport options such as cable cars or valley shuttle buses that will help make lighter work on some of the tougher sections.

 This self guided Tour du Mont Blanc blog post is long, so the contents section below will help you skip straight to the bits you might specifically want to know about.